-Adorable DIY ladybug, butterfly and garden baby shower cakes!
+Adorable DIY ladybug, butterfly and flower baby shower cakes!

 by Kimberly Rivers

 I made a 10"- 8"- 6" yellow cake.
 All are frosted with butter cream icing that I tinted green.

 I frosted it with a look of mountain type green by taking a knife and pulling away from the cake at different spots.

 Most flowers are made with a fondant by a press that has a flower shape.
 All other flowers I hand made.

 The ladies bugs are made of fondant, tinted red and then I used a very thin floral wire that I painted with black food coloring paste as well as the dots on the lady bug.
 The bees are made of fondant as well.